-History is a matter of perspective, and so are gymnastics results.
+History is a matter of perspective, and, by extension, so are gymnastics results.
 As we’ll see, the women’s event finals were highly contested at the 1968 Olympic Games.

 Let’s take a look at what happened…